justinrummel/jr.com-mm/_posts/2015-02-20-using-mcxtoprofile-with-the-casper-suite-for-advanced-configuration-profiles.md

 There is some extra stuff with the file, but we'll clean it out a little later.

-Next lets take a look at ~/Preferences/com.apple.networkConnect.plist.
+Next let's take a look at ~/Preferences/com.apple.networkConnect.plist.
 Again, default in a freshly installed system this file does not exist.
 However, when we start toggling the VPN display options from the VPN Menu Item the file gets written with the needed key/pair attributes:

 {% highlight bash %}
 Locals-Mac:~ ladmin$ defaults read ~/Library/Preferences/com.apple.networkConnect.plist